Mixture of Soft Prompts for Controllable Data Generation: Limitations

 \section{Limitations}

 The largest model we could feasibly access is a T5-XXL which contains 11 billion parameters.
-It is entirely feasible that a GPT3 (175 billion) or OPT3 (175 billion), or PALM model (540 billion) may outperform our results in these few-shot settings using fine-tuning or prompt-tuning with exemplars.
+While we did test against GPT-3.5 and GPT-4, it is entirely feasible that a GPT5 (unknown size) or OPT3 (175 billion), or PALM model (540 billion) may outperform our results in these few-shot settings using prompt-tuning with exemplars.
 However, we would posit that as the ability of these truly gigantic models improve, their ability to generate superior training data would also improve in concert, so our method would still be worthwhile.
 Evidence for this hypothesis is seen from the transition from GPT-J-6B to T5-XXL, which leads to better prompt-tuning results along with better MSP results.
 However, we cannot know for sure at the moment without access to more compute resources.

 The other major limitation of our work is the lack of a clear optimization target during data generation.
 We used BLEU score of the synthesized example compared to the original seed example as a proxy for measuring model convergence.
 However, it turns out that achieving a higher BLEU score during MSP training does not always translate to superior downstream results.
 Ideally, we would be able to directly leverage the downstream accuracy as a training signal back to optimizing the MSP model, which we leave to as future work.